How to Help a Mom Who Has Experienced Loss - Baby Chick

 Share

-Many years ago, I was lying in bed scrolling Instagram while my husband snored beside me.
-I happened upon an account of a young mom who was experiencing loss.
-Her caption explained that she had recently lost her husband suddenly and unexpectedly, leaving her behind with two young children.
-Instantly, I became absorbed in her story and “stalked” her social media accounts.
-I can’t tell you why I was so drawn to her story, but I distinctly remember crying as I read it, thinking, “I’m so glad that’s not my life.
+Many years ago, I was lying in bed scrolling through Instagram while my husband snored beside me.
+I came across an account of a young mom who had recently lost her husband suddenly and unexpectedly, leaving her with two young children.
+I became absorbed in her story, crying as I read her words and thinking, “I’m so glad that’s not my life.
 I don’t think I could survive it.”

 Understanding Grief

-The word “grief” is derived from the Latin word “gravis,” which translates to “a heavy burden.”
+The word grief is derived from the Latin word “gravis,” meaning “a heavy burden.”
 And grief is weighty for the bearer and her friends and family, who are trying to help her.
 How a person carries or handles their grief is as unique as the person.

 A grief response tends to be shaped by a person’s personality, faith, history, and culture.
 Although each person will experience grief differently (and we will all experience it one day), understanding the basics of grief can go a long way in helping a mom who is experiencing loss.